lucianistal/UYG332-FinalProject/README.md

 ## How to Run

-1. Clone the GitHub repository or download the zip.
+1. Clone the GitHub repository.
 2. Open the `.ipynb` file in [Jupyter Notebook](https://jupyter.org/).
 3. Run each cell in order to reproduce the results and visualizations.

 ## Notes

-- All images are used strictly from the dataset provided.
+- All images are used from the dataset provided.
 - Each problem includes both Markdown explanations and image outputs.
-- The code follows the academic integrity rules as outlined in the project guidelines.